Hack your new Garmin Watch or Bike Computer

 Special Sensor Settings

-For best GPS accuracy you should probably choose GPS+GLONASS for Fenix 6, Edge 830/530/1030+, FR945/FR745, for most older Garmin devices you’ll probably find GPS-only has the same accuracy AND GPS-only will make the battery last longer…so use that.
-Garmin’s upcoming watches and bike computers in late-2021 and 2022 will use power-gobbling dual-frequency GPS but that COULD be good to use to get the super accuracy that has been eluding us for years.
+For best GPS accuracy you should probably choose GPS+GLONASS for Fenix 7, Edge 830/530/1030+, FR945/FR745, for most older Garmin devices you’ll probably find GPS-only has the same accuracy AND GPS-only will make the battery last longer…so use that.
+Garmin’s upcoming watches and bike computers in early 2022 will use power-gobbling dual-frequency GPS but that COULD be good to use to get the super accuracy that has been eluding us for years.

 Blood Oxygen/SpO2 and EKG/ECG – unless you know what these are you almost certainly won’t need them.
 Just turn them off and make your battery last longer (I do).